-3. Async request is received from some peripherals which use MFCLK as functional clock.
+3. Async requst is received from some peripherals which use MFCLK as functional clock.
 On receiving async request, SYSOSC gets enabled and ulpclk becomes 32MHz.
-But you're entering a LPM mode which would typically turn off the SYSOSC.

-MFCLK is gated off and it does not toggle at all as the device is still set to the LPM.
+But MFCLK is gated off and it does not toggle at all as the device is still set to the LPM.

-If SYSOSC is using the FCL mode - Do not enable the MFCLK for a peripheral when
+If SYSOSC is using the FCL mode - Do not enable the MFCLK for a peripheral when you're entering a LPM mode which would typically turn off the SYSOSC.